 - It is estimated that by 2050 our oceans could contain more plastic than fish.

 - One of the biggest contributors?
 Plastic bottles.
-In the U.S. alone, it is estimated that we use 1,500 plastic water bottles every second, and more often than not, they’re not recycled — only one out of six of every plastic bottles purchased is recycled, which means that five are thrown away ending up in landfills or the oceans.
+In the U.S. alone, it is estimated that we use 1,500 plastic water bottles every second, and only one out of six of every plastic bottles purchased is recycled — which means that five are thrown away ending up in landfills or the oceans.

 - Another big contributor?
 Plastic bags.
 Around 240,000 plastic bags are used globally every 10 seconds, according to the Sierra Club, and fewer than 5 percent are recycled.